Balderson claims tight win in 12th Congressional District race - Morrow County Sentinel

 Gilead Township precinct workers at the Firehouse location said there was a constant and good turnout all day long.

-Both Sharon Kincade and Nancy Grossman commented that they were impressed with the continual flow of voters all day.
+The Morrow County Board of Elections report was that 29.3 percent of the total number of registered voters in the county voted.

-The Morrow County Board of Election report was that 29.3 percent of the total number of registered voters in the county came out Tuesday.
+The race for the unexpired term of U.S. representative for 12th district drew national attention recently.
+President Donald Trump came to Delaware County to give candidate Balderson a boost and national reporters interviewed O’Connor several times leading up to the election.

-The race for the unexpired term of U.S. representative for 12th district drew national attention this week.
-President Donald Trump came to Delaware County to give candidate Balderson a boost and national reporters interviewed candidate Danny O’Connor several times in the past week.
+Balderson would finish the unexpired term of Rep. Pat Tiberi, R-Genoa, that expires Jan.
+3. Tiberi resigned from his Congressional seat in January to accept a position as the new head of the Ohio Business Roundtable.

-The 12th district seat was held by Pat Tiberi.
-This fall will be a rematch of this special election as both candidates will vie for the full term in the November election.
+Balderson and O’Connor will square off again Nov.
+6 in the general election.

 MORROW COUNTY RESULTS